INSTRUCTOR TRAINING PROGRAM

 HOW TO APPLY

-The Next Kenshusei Program Begins January 2020.
+The Next Kenshusei Program Is Postponed Due to COVID-19.

 To apply, simply complete this form and speak with Sensei at your earliest convenience.